maykinmedia/objects-api/docs/api/performance.rst

 * 4 unique objecttypes.
 * A single user simulates requests for a duration of 5 minutes.

-We run the tests after every major version of the Open Objecten API.
+We run the tests after every major version of Open Objecten.
 After that, we report and document the stats.
 This careful analysis allows us to showcase our high-quality optimization process.

 Results